manojn0010/Demographic-Modelling-of-Population-Dynamics/documentation.md

 - Crude death rate (per 1,000 people)
 - Net migration

-The raw file is included in: `data/raw/raw_china_wdi.xlsx`
+The raw file is included in: `data/raw/raw_china_wdi.xlsx`.

 #### Cleaning Phase
-- Renaming of WDI column headers to concise variable names.
+- Renaming of WDI column headers to concise variable names
-- Explicit type coercion to numeric and integer formats.
+- Explicit type coercion to numeric and integer formats
-- Removal of rows with missing variable values that are structurally invalid.
+- Removal of rows with missing variable values that are structurally invalid

-Cleaned dataset saved into: `data/clean/clean_china_wdi.csv`
+Cleaned dataset saved into: `data/clean/clean_china_wdi.csv`.

 ---
 ### Feature Engineering

-> Implemented in `02_controls_and_policy_phase.R`
+> Implemented in `02_controls_and_policy_phase.R`.

 #### Dynamic Components
-- Annual population growth is computed as a percentage change.
+- Annual population growth is computed as a percentage change
 - Lagged growth is constructed using lag()
-- A five-year rolling growth average is computed using `rollmean()` from the `zoo` package.
+- A five-year rolling growth average is computed using `rollmean()` from the `zoo` package

 #### Policy Regime Construction
 Policy regimes are defined using structural break thresholds: